 @BatchSize for fetching associations in batches, and

 FetchMode.SUBSELECT to cope with this scenario, the annotations are affecting the default fetch plan, so they get applied to every business use case.
-For this reason, a data access layer query is much more suitable because it can be tailored for the current use case data fetch requirements.
+For this reason, a data access layer query is much more suitable because it can be tailored to the current use case data fetch requirements.

 Last but not least, the database connection is held throughout the UI rendering phase which increases connection lease time and limits the overall transaction throughput due to congestion on the database connection pool.
 The more the connection is held, the more other concurrent requests are going to wait to get a connection from the pool.